 - 22. In 2013, West Devon Borough Council and South Hams District Council embarked on an ambitious and challenging Transformation Programme (T18), to remodel how the Councils worked.
 This was in light of the acute funding gap (£4.7 million) the Councils were facing. - 23.
-The T18 Closedown report will be presented to the Hub Committee on 5th June 2018.
+The T18 Closedown report was presented to the Hub Committee on 5th June 2018.
 Attached below is a link to the full report: - http://mg.swdevon.gov.uk/ieListDocuments.aspx?Cld=221&Mld=1204&Ver=4 - 24.
-The predicted final spend (£2.767million) is £63,000 less than the budget of £2.83 million.
-The total annual savings realised from the T18 Transformation Programme were £1.505 million per year.
+The predicted final spend for West Devon Borough Council (£2.767million) is £63,000 less than the budget of £2.83 million.
+The total annual savings realised for West Devon Borough Council from the T18 Transformation Programme were £1.505 million per year.
 The largest element of these savings were staffing savings.
 Between 2014 and 2015, the majority of employees at both Councils went through a rigorous recruitment process and the workforce was reduced by 30%.
 The payback period of the Transformation Programme was just under 3 years.